 Finding time to focus on study, managing your workload and keeping a healthy lifestyle are some of the challenges you could face.

-But it is possible to balance full-time work with study.
+But it is possible to balance full-time work with part-time study.
 We've put together these strategies and tips to help you excel in your studies and your career.

 Plan your workload